Salesforce Inc. (CRM) Is Now En Route to Higher Prices

 Sponsored

-The stock witnessed a 5.40% loss in the last 1 month and extending the period to 3 months gives it a 48.19%, and is 2.73% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.57% over the week and 2.39% over the month.
+The stock witnessed a 5.25% loss in the last 1 month and extending the period to 3 months gives it a 41.23%, and is -2.06% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.81% over the week and 2.36% over the month.

 Salesforce Inc. (CRM) Analyst Forecasts